 The right bracket icon on the cut marker, identified in the below figure and located to the right of the menu button, lets you mark A NEW END location for the video.
 This action is referred to as "Tail" or "Trim out".
 Move the marker to a new location to make the icon active; it's logically not available if the marker is still at the current end-point of the video.

 After you move the cut marker and click the Trim Out icon, the right pink trim handle moves to match the location of the cut marker.
 Notice that the portion of the video that used to reside after that location no longer appears in the editing panel.
 You can still play that portion of the video, because it exists in this media, until you Save.
-But the editing panel shows the new ending location for the video (or segment).
+However, the editing panel shows the new ending location for the video (or segment).

 Reviewing New End or Beginning Locations